sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/challenges.rst

 specialized into :epkg:`scikit-learn`.

 One challenge is customization.
-It is difficult to support custom models from users.
-They have to write the specific converter for the model is implemented.
-It is like implementing twice the prediction function.
+It is difficult to support custom pieces in a machine learned model.
+They have to write the specific converter for this piece.
+Somehow, it is like implementing twice the prediction function.
 There is one easy case: deep learning frameworks have their own primitives to ensure the same code can be executed on different environment.
-As long as a custom layer or subpart is using pieces of :epkg:`pytorch` or :epkg:`tensorflow`, there is not much to do.
+As long as a custom layer or a subpart is using pieces of :epkg:`pytorch` or :epkg:`tensorflow`, there is not much to do.
 It is a different story for :epkg:`scikit-learn`.
 This package does not have its own addition or multiplication, it relies